 Todd: So in every store you went into were they playing ABBA?

 Ruth: No. Thank goodness.

 'Backpacking' is a common method of travel for young people or people trying to travel on a budget.
-Most people who are 'backpacking' carry a large backpack and travel by ground transportation, such as trains and buses.
 Notice the following:

 - We backpacked through most of South America last summer.